markmoxon/elite-source-code-6502-second-processor/README.md

 272668f2   1024  272668f2   1024   Yes   WORDS.bin
 ```

-### Differences between the releases
+### Differences between the variants

-You can see the differences between the releases by searching the source code for `_SNG45` (for features in the SNG45 release) or `_SOURCE_DISC` (for features in the source disc release) or `_EXECUTIVE` (for features in the Executive version).
-There are only a few differences in the source disc release (if you ignore [workspace noise](#producing-byte-accurate-binaries)), but quite a few in the Executive version.
+You can see the differences between the variants by searching the source code for `_SNG45` (for features in the SNG45 variant) or `_SOURCE_DISC` (for features in the source disc variant) or `_EXECUTIVE` (for features in the Executive version).
+There are only a few differences in the source disc variant (if you ignore [workspace noise](#producing-byte-accurate-binaries)), but quite a few in the Executive version.

-The main differences in the source disc release compared to the SNG45 release are:
+The main differences in the source disc variant compared to the SNG45 variant are:

-* In the source disc release, the extended description of Lave is replaced by the rather cryptic "Bits'n Pieces - End Of Part 1".
+* In the source disc variant, the extended description of Lave is replaced by the rather cryptic "Bits'n Pieces - End Of Part 1".
 You can see this by pressing F6 just after starting the game (you have to be docked at Lave).

-* The top laser line in the source disc release aims slightly lower than in the SNG45 release (see the `LASLI` routine for details).
+* The top laser line in the source disc variant aims slightly lower than in the SNG45 variant (see the `LASLI` routine for details).

-* The loader in the source disc release is missing the copyright string from the start of the file ("Copyright (c) Acornsoft Limited 1985").
+* The loader in the source disc variant is missing the copyright string from the start of the file ("Copyright (c) Acornsoft Limited 1985").

-* The loader in the source disc release contains a load of Tube-detection code that is disabled in the SNG45 release.
+* The loader in the source disc variant contains a load of Tube-detection code that is disabled in the SNG45 variant.

-There are lots of differences in the Executive version compared to the SNG45 release.
+There are lots of differences in the Executive version compared to the SNG45 variant.
 You can read more about them in the deep dive on [secrets of the Executive version](https://www.bbcelite.com/deep_dives/secrets_of_the_executive_version.html).

-See the [accompanying website](https://www.bbcelite.com/6502sp/releases.html) for a comprehensive list of differences between the releases.
+See the [accompanying website](https://www.bbcelite.com/6502sp/releases.html) for a comprehensive list of differences between the variants.

 ## Notes on the original source files